electrolix/electrolix.github.io/README.md

 Electrolix is an electrical information and resource website designed to help homeowners, electricians, contractors, businesses and electrical-product buyers make better-informed decisions.

+We provide practical electrical guides, product insights, specifications, comparisons and buying advice across a wide range of electrical products and applications.

 ## What We Cover

 - Electrical wires and cables